CongducPham/LowCostLoRaGw/README.md

 First try: a simple Ping-Pong program example
 ---------------------------------------------

 As suggested by some people, we provide here a simple Ping-Pong program to upload on an Arduino board.
 First, install the Arduino IDE 1.6.6.
 Then, in your sketch folder, copy the content of the Arduino folder of the distribution.

-Runs the gateway with:
+Run the gateway with:

 	> sudo ./lora_gateway